 Skip to content

-What to Do at Wat Chakkrawat Rachawat Woramahawihan?
+What to Do at Wat Chakrawat Rachawat Woramahawihan?

-Wat Chakkrawat Rachawat Woramahawihan (Wat Sam Pluem) earned its nickname from the resident population of large reptiles.
+Wat Chakrawat (Wat Chakrawat Rachawat Woramahawihan or Wat Sam Pluem) earned its nickname from the resident population of large reptiles.
 The legend goes that an especially belligerent man-eating croc with a missing eye, going by the nickname Ai-bod, was being hunted by angry locals and took refuge beneath a monk’s house in the temple.

 Wat Chakkrawat Rachawat Woramahawihan in Bangkok Chinatown